uvic-auvic/Polaris-2019/ros/src/controlsystem/README.md

 MUST NOT be in a state list.
 It is also to note that the root dictionary states, would be classified as a state list.

+State lists are dictionaries containing keys being the state names, and values being the state parameters.

 States are dictionaries.
 States MUST have the following dictionary itmes fields: 'procedure' which names some defined C++ function in header/procedures.hpp, error which names some defined path to a state in this YAML file, and next which names some defined path to a state in this YAML file.